Background: Getting Lured by Fast Promises

 The Legacy of Success

 A whopping 82% of customers leave a company due to poor customer service.
 With that kind of ‘business fact of life’ data, the value of a long-term vendor is well…invaluable.
 And this start-up cannabis company would most certainly agree.
-Looking back, the stage was being set for a long and successful marriage between TCC and the new company.
+Looking back, the stage was being set for a long and successful marriage between Rohrer and the new company.
 Trust and open communication led to collaboration, which further led to uncovering efficiencies and innovations.
 Cost and time savings, best practices and new solutions were passed along from project-to-project.
-TCC’s large and robust production capabilities could provide fast turnarounds in a pinch.
+Rohrer’s large and robust production capabilities could provide fast turnarounds in a pinch.
 And the CEO gained new production savvy – giving him the power to more clearly express his ideas and business needs.

 Leading Manufacturers Choose Rohrer